tijsmoree/EscapeRoom/README.md

 - Attach the USB-cable
 - Run the main.exe
 - The program will ask for a COM-port: you'll have to guess; it is probably below the 6
+- If you guess wrong, you'll have to restart and try again